-TeTāruke-a-Tāwhiri - Auckland's Climate Plan sets out detailed targets and actions to show how local board areas can support achieving Auckland's goal of halving greenhouse gas emissions by 2030 and achieving net zero emissions by 2050.
+Te Tāruke ā-Tāwhiri sets out detailed targets and actions to show how Waiheke Local Board area can support achieving Auckland's goal of halving greenhouse gas emissions by 2030 and achieving net zero emissions by 2050.

-Together with our Council Controlled Organisations Auckland Council will develop and undertake measures to reduce our carbon emission footprint.
+Together with our Council Controlled Organisations we will develop and undertake measures to reduce our carbon emission footprint.
 For example, Auckland Transport is committed to taking bold steps to reduce the impacts the transport system has on our environment.
-Through plans such as the Climate Change Adaptation Policy, the Transport Emission Reduction Pathway (TERP), and the Regional Land Transport Plan (RLTP), they will prioritise a more sustainable and resilient transport system and individual transport projects that promote a shift to more sustainable modes of transport with better options to keep Auckland moving.
+Through plans such as the Climate Change Adaptation Policy and setting emission targets, and the Regional Land Transport Plan (RLTP), they will prioritise a more sustainable and resilient transport system and individual transport projects that promote a shift to more sustainable modes of transport with better options to keep Auckland moving.